"Nov. 12, 2012 -- The requirement to fast before a cholesterol check can be a major inconvenience.

 † Lovastatin acid refers to the β-hydroxyacid of lovastatin.

-βCyclosporine-treated patients with psoriasis or post kidney or heart transplant patients with stable graft function, transplanted at least 9 months prior to study.
+βCyclosporine-treated post kidney transplant patients with stable graft function, transplanted at least 9 months prior to study.

-In a single-dose study with Altoprev®, the amounts of lovastatin and lovastatin acid excreted in the urine were below the lower limit of quantitation of the assay (1.0 ng/mL), indicating that negligible excretion of Altoprev® occurs through the kidney.
+Excretion: In a single-dose study with Altoprev® , the amounts of lovastatin and lovastatin acid excreted in the urine were below the lower limit of quantitation of the assay (1.0 ng/mL), indicating that negligible excretion of Altoprev® occurs through the kidney.

 Lovastatin undergoes extensive first-pass extraction in the liver, its primary site of action, with subsequent excretion of drug equivalents in the bile.